MicahElliott/flowrist/README.md

 > - Home keys usage: 64%
 > - Total Rolls: 44.7%

-Some of those look not great at all, and in some ways actually worse than Colemak so WTF.
+The SFBs in particular look not great at all, and in some ways actually worse.
 However, I don't think they tell the real story:

-- If you discount the index and middle SFBs, you have this:
+- If you discount the index and middle SFBs, you're left with:
   > - Sfb:  0.48%
   > - Dsfb: 1.29%